lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 * Chrome 11+, Firefox 7+, Opera 9+    on Mac OsX, Windows and Linux
 * Safari 5+    on Mac OsX
 * IE7+    on Windows (via Adobe Flash player)

-with the <a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a> you'll get:

-     Remove the water-mark from the video.
-     Activate all the advanced features:
-			 Fallback image url
-			 Set the opacity
-			 Set the quality
-			 Set the aspect ratio
-			 Set the seconds the video should start at
-			 Set the seconds the video should end at
-			 Show the control bar
-			 Choose the full screen behavior
-			 Set the audio volume
-			 Choose if the video should start mute or not Choose if the video should loop
-			 Add the raster image
-			 Track the video views on Google Analytics
-			 Choose if the player should pause if the windows blur Activate the short-code editor that let you add any YTPlayer video on any page of your site.
-     Use the YTPlayer to display a clean Youtube video player (via short-code).
-     Set the YTPlayer as background of any element of your page (via short-code).

 == Installation ==